nitrictech/docs/docs/reference/csharp/v0/storage/bucket-file-get.md

 ---
-title: bucket.file.get()
+title: csharp - bucket.file.get()
-description: Get the contents of a file from a bucket.
+description: Reference for Nitric's csharp library - Get the contents of a file from a bucket.
 ---

 Get the contents of a file from a bucket.